sonic-net/SONiC/doc/bulk_counter/bulk_counter.md

   - SAI_STATS_MODE_READ_AND_CLEAR -> SAI_STATS_MODE_BULK_READ_AND_CLEAR
 - Support setting bulk chunk size for the whole counter group or a sub set of counters.

-  Sometimes it can be time consuming to poll a group of counters for all ports in one shot, which can impact other counter groups polling if they compete a critical section in vendor's SAI/SDK.
+  Sometimes it can be time consuming to poll a group of counters for all ports in a single bulk counter polling API, which can cause time-sensitive counter groups polling miss deadline if both counter groups compete a critical section in vendor's SAI/SDK.
-  In that case, the bulk counter polling can be split into smaller chunk sizes.
+  To address the issue, the bulk counter polling can be split into smaller chunk sizes.
 Furthermore, different counters within a same counter group can be split into different chunk sizes.

-  By doing so, all the counters of all ports will still be polled in each interval but it will be done by a lot of smaller bulk counter polling API calls, which makes it faster and mitgates the impaction.
+  By doing so, all the counters of all ports will still be polled in each interval but it will be done by a lot of smaller bulk counter polling API calls, which makes it faster and the time-sensitive counter group have more chance to be scheduled on time.
 - Provide an accurate timestamp when counters are polled.

   Currently, the timestamps are collected in the Lua plugin for time-sensitive counter groups, like PFC watchdog.
-However, there can be a delay between the time when the counters were polled and the timestamps were collected.
+However, there can be a gap between the time when the counters were polled and the timestamps were collected.
   We can collect timestamps immediately after polling counters in sairedis and push them into the COUNTER_DB.

 ### Architecture Design